carolynduby/ApacheMetronWorkshop/02_ParsingSquid/README.md

 The easiest way to control your proxy from Chrome is to install and extension such as Proxy SwitchySharp.
 An extension enables you to select a menu item in Chrome to switch between your regular settings and your Metron proxy easily.

 On Mac open Chrome and select Chrome > Preferences from the main menu.
 Scroll to the bottom of the settings page and click the Show advanced settings link.
 Locate the Network section and click the Change proxy settings button.
-Check Web Proxy (HTTP) and enter your Metron host name and the squid port 3128.
+Check Web Proxy (HTTP) and enter `mobius.local` and the squid port 3128.
 Check Secure Web Proxy (HTTPS) and enter your Metron name and the squid port 3128.
 Click the OK button and then the Apply button to save your changes.

 ### OSX Safari Proxy
 On OSX go to System Preferences > Network > Wi-Fi.
 Click the Advanced button.
-Select the Proxies Tab, and check the Web Proxy (HTTP) and enter your Metron host name and the squid port 3128.
+Select the Proxies Tab, and check the Web Proxy (HTTP) and enter `mobius.local` and the squid port 3128.

 ### Windows Proxy